Christopher119/PP3-Averland-Adventures/README.md

 # AVERLAND ADVENTURES
-___
+This app is a simple text-based "Choose Your Own Adventure" styled RPG game.

-This is a simple text-based "Choose Your Own Adventure" styled RPG game.
+It is intended for users who enjoy roleplaying games.

 # Five UX Planes